obsidianmd/obsidian-help/en/Obsidian Web Clipper/Introduction to Obsidian Web Clipper.md

 ## Privacy

-Obsidian Web Clipper stores content locally in your Obsidian vault and follows our [privacy policy](https://obsidian.md/privacy).
+Obsidian Web Clipper saves content locally to your Obsidian vault and follows our [privacy policy](https://obsidian.md/privacy).
 Your data is not collected, and we do not gather any usage metrics.
 The code is [open source](https://github.com/obsidianmd/obsidian-clipper) and auditable.